KhuongDiep911/KhuongDiep911.github.io/aboutme.md

 <em>Drone Navigation in my Thesis</em>
 </p>

 My accomplishments include winning a Consolation prize in the Aeroday 2019 Aircraft Design and Control Competition (ranked 4th/11 teams).
 I was also granted a Scholarship for Standout Students with Disadvantaged Background by Kumho Asiana-Vietnam Scholarship and Cultural Foundation from 2019 until graduation.
-I graduated from university with an excellent degree and was in the top 3% of the best students in the Faculty of Transport (Top 4/150 students).
+I graduated from university with an excellent degree and was in the top 3% of the best students in the Faculty of Transportation Engineering (Top 4/150 students).

 ![Aeroday Contest](img/contest.jpg)
 *Aeroday Contest - 2019 ([Link](https://oisp.hcmut.edu.vn/en/student-life/aeroday-2019-aircraft-design-and-control-competition.html))*

 During my Masters course.
-I overcomed unexpected setbacks when the program of the previous Korean student disappeared and completed the six-year drone project.
+I overcomed unexpected setbacks (the program of the previous Korean student disappeared) and completed the six-year drone project.
 I spent a lot of effort to study and comprehend the process of training a drone using DRL in simulation, starting from scratch, and subsequently deploying it in a real-world scenario within 8 months.
 Despite the initial obstacles, my commitment and diligent efforts paid off.
-My drone was able to navigate through 5 obstacles and achieved a 90% success rate in simulation and 80% when deployed in the real world on a Bebop drone after fine-tuning with real-world images.
-I also recently won the Outstanding Paper Award (우수 논문상) given by the KIPS 2023 Annual Conference (Korean conference).
+My drone was able to navigate through 5 obstacles.
+It achieved a 90% success rate in simulation and 80% when deployed in the real world on a Bebop drone after fine-tuning with real-world images.
+I also recently won the Outstanding Paper Award (우수 논문상) given by the Annual Conference of KIPS 2023 (Korean conference).

 <p>
 <div class="wrapper">